 These fuse bits are used to set the initial value of the watchdog timeout period.
 During reset these fuse bits are automatically written to the PER bits in the watchdog control register.
-Refer to "CTRL - Control Register" on page 91 in "WDT - Watchdog Timer" on page 89 for details.
+Refer to "CTRL - Control register" on page 97 for details.